 Choosing a mixer for a professional kitchen?
 Then this commercial-grade pick is the best KitchenAid mixer for you.
 This bowl-lift mixer is NSF-certified and features an 8-quart brushed stainless steel bowl.
 Its 1.3 horsepower motor is more than enough power for large or small batches, so the motor won’t get overheated.
 Several reviewers also report that it operates more quietly than previous KitchenAid models they've owned.
 You can choose to purchase it with or without a metal bowl-guard, which prevents extra ingredients from being added while the mixer is in motion.

-The KitchenAid KSM150PSCU Artisan Series 5-Quart Stand Mixer takes our top spot because of its powerful motor and large capacity.
+The KitchenAid KSM150PSCU Artisan Series 5-Quart Stand Mixer (view at Amazon) takes our top spot because of its powerful motor and large capacity.
 Plus, it's compatible with more than 15 different attachments and is available in a ton of color choices.
-If you'll only be using your stand mixer once in a while or are looking for something more lightweight and compact, we recommend the KitchenAid KSM3311XFW Artisan Mini Series Tilt-Head Stand Mixer.
+If you're looking for something larger to make big batches, go for the KitchenAid Pro Line Series 7-Quart Bowl-Lift Stand Mixer (view at Williams Sonoma).

 Donna Currie is the author of the cookbook Make Ahead Bread.
 She also reviews kitchen gadgets and other products for The Spruce Eats—so she definitely knows more than a few things about stand mixers.
 In fact, she's personally tested three stand mixers for our site, including one KitchenAid mixer.